-The Company has no outstanding mine safety violations or other regulatory safety matters to report, pursuant to Item 104 of Regulation S-K. Therefore, no Exhibit 95 is necessary to be included with this filing.
+The Company has no outstanding mine safety violations or other regulatory safety matters to report, pursuant to Item 104 of Regulation S-K.

 PART II

 Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities